cpouchon/ORTHOSKIM/README.md

 #### 2.5 - References files

 The extraction of orthologous regions for *nucleus* and *mitochondrion* modes is permitted by mapping genomic assemblies into gene banks of references.
-For each genomic compartment, this bank is given in a multi fasta file, containing amino acid sequences, with header written following name_other-arguments (e.g. cox1_3702,cox1_3811 for cox1 gene).
+For each genomic compartment, this bank is given in a multi-fasta file, containing amino acid sequences already align, with header written following name_other-arguments (e.g. cox1_3702,cox1_3811 for cox1 gene).
 These reference files can be modified to remove or add some genes with the specific format.

-For mitochondria, the gene banks includes all CDS of available mitochondria aligned into *Arabidopsis_thaliana* seeds in **<SEEDS_MITO>**.
+For mitochondria, the gene banks includes all CDS, and RNA (rRNA+tRNA) of available mitochondria aligned into *Arabidopsis_thaliana* seeds in **<SEEDS_MITO>** and **<SEEDS_MITO_RNA>**.

 `head ~/OrthoSkim/ressources/refCDS.mito`